leonardo-blas/usc-tg-24-us-election/README.md

 * https://drive.google.com/drive/folders/1cC5vDqe9_vQjODJ5FDikAPOhjn2MI4HQ?usp=drive_link (upload in progress).
 * https://app.globus.org/file-manager?origin_id=6f94a5b4-eba1-4d10-84a3-9ef2e89c5657&origin_path=%2F.
 * Lower message yield than expected due to prioritizing updating over discovering chats. v3 should (hopefully) have a higher yield.
 Additionally, we are considering scraping until the end of January or February to capture messages about the presidential transition.
 * Note that the second link will require a Globus subscription (many North American institutions have one).
 Globus transfers are considerably faster.
 Globus transfers were tested; they work.
-The most common problem is not giving write permissions to your desired output directory on the Globus Desktop app.
+The most common problem is not giving write permissions to your desired output directory on the Globus Desktop app (including external storage drives).

 ### v1 (11-01-24)
 * ~490M messages, ~29,900 chats, ~850GB.